Research-led layout Portfolio-ready example Accessible interaction

 Include a concise summary, relevant design experience, measurable outcomes, focused skills, and portfolio-ready examples of the work you delivered.

-Should a ux designer CV focus on portfolio work or process?
+Should a UX designer CV focus on portfolio work or process?
+Open

 Usually both.
 Mention the kind of design work you shipped, but also show the process, collaboration, or usability thinking that made the output credible.

-How long should a ux designer CV be?
+How long should a UX designer CV be?
+Open

 One or two pages is common, depending on your experience level and how much relevant detail you need to show.

-What skills matter most on a ux designer CV?
+What skills matter most on a UX designer CV?
+Open

 List the design tools, methods, and collaboration practices that support the kind of work you want to do.